ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 ## Tier-1 gateway
 {: #vpc-vcf-nsx-t-logical-routers-edge-tier-1}

 An NSX T1 gateway has downlink connections to the attached NSX segments and uplink connections to a single T0 gateway.
 The NSX Edge Nodes provide the compute capacity for the T1 gateways.
-Each T1 gateway contains a service router (SR) and a distributed router (DR), same as with T0s.
+Each T1 gateway contains a service router (SR) and a distributed router (DR), the same as with T0s.
 A DR runs as a kernel module distributed in hypervisors and SR is instantiated as a VRF on an edge cluster when a service is enabled and cannot be distributed.

-In this design, one or more T1 gateways can be created for the needs of your chosen topologies.
+In this design, one or more T1 gateways can be created for the needs of your chosen topology.

 You can deploy multiple T1s in the same edge cluster.
 {: note}